 Last weekend, a snowstorm dumped about a foot of snow on us.
 Naturally, it was the perfect time to stay off the roads, scroll TikTok, and check out the new Fortnite chapter while everyone else was out Christmas shopping and playing that seasonal game of “Am I in a lane?”

 I have a confession: I love TikTok.
-I love the creativity, the questionable “life hacks,” the celebrity tea, the gym people, the animal sanctuaries — all of it.
+I love the creativity, the questionable “life hacks,” the gym people, the positive affirmation people, the comedians, the animal sanctuaries — all of it.

-All of it, that is, except the creators whose entire personality is “my generation.”
+All of it, that is, except creators whose entire personality is “my generation.”

-Particularly the Gen Xers who pop off about “neglected childhoods” and “tough as nails” rhetoric that is the exact opposite of what Gen X is supposed to embody: unbothered self-reliance.
+Particularly, fellow Gen Xers who pop off about neglected childhoods and “tough as nails” rhetoric that is the exact opposite of what Gen X is 'supposed' to embody: unbothered self-reliance.

-Our whole schtick was that we endured whatever came at us and didn’t take ourselves too seriously.
+Our whole schtick was that we didn’t take anything too seriously, especially ourselves.

 And, at the risk of losing my membership card, a lot of you are aging yourselves just by talking like every generation before us about "the way things used to be."

-I keep seeing the stitched Gen X "roll call" videos, all about how we toughened up, got paddled in school, how untouchable our movies are, how we managed without smartphones and safe spaces, drank from the hose, and most tellingly, how the kids today "just don't get it".
+I keep seeing the stitched Gen X "roll call" videos, all about how we toughened up, got paddled in school, made the best movies/music/fashion, how we managed without smartphones and safe spaces, drank from the hose, and how the kids today "just don't get it".

 (Like Harvey Dent said, you either die a hero or live long enough to see yourself become the villain.)